grafana/loki/docs/api.md

   - `query`: a logQL query
   - `limit`: max number of entries to return
-  - `start`: the start time for the query, as a nanosecond Unix epoch (nanoseconds since 1970)
+  - `start`: the start time for the query, as a nanosecond Unix epoch (nanoseconds since 1970).
+Default is always one hour ago.
-  - `end`: the end time for the query, as a nanosecond Unix epoch (nanoseconds since 1970)
+  - `end`: the end time for the query, as a nanosecond Unix epoch (nanoseconds since 1970).
   - `direction`: `forward` or `backward`, useful when specifying a limit
   - `regexp`: a regex to filter the returned results, will eventually be rolled into the query language

+  Loki needs to query the index store in order to find log streams for particular labels and the store is spread out by time, so you need to specify the start and end labels accordingly.
+Querying a long time into the history will cause additional load to the index server and make the query slower.

   Responses looks like this: